michaelpw-w6/fasdex-internal-tools/DEPLOYMENT.md

 2. Create an IAM user with S3 permissions
 3. Generate access keys
 4. Update environment variables

+### Webhook Reliability
+- The webhook call is made asynchronously
+- Upload succeeds even if webhook fails
+- Webhook errors are logged for debugging
+- Signed URLs expire after 1 hour

 ### CORS Configuration
 If you encounter CORS issues, add this to your S3 bucket policy: